drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 Out of the box original Quake does not sound very nice with VSBCMI resampling.
 Starting the game with `-sspeed 48000` option improves this, as it moves resampling from the TSR into the game iteself (note that the value 48000 should match what has been supplied to VSBCMI with `-F` argument when loading it).

-For a slightly cleaner sounding version of the game (and Hexen II as well), please check out [these builds](https://github.com/drivelling-spinel/Quake), which add sample interpolation and make other small adjustments to the playback.
+For a slightly cleaner sounding version of the game (and Hexen II as well), please check out [these builds](https://github.com/drivelling-spinel/Quake), which add sample interpolation and make other small adjustments to the sound playback.
 These require `-sspeed 48000` as well to sound nicer.

 2025,